Nalhin/Movies/README.md

 The project consists of two separated bounded contexts - user and movie.
 The contexts are entirely independent and can operate as separate services.

-Each context consists of adapter (input and output port implementation) application (application services and port interfaces) domain (domain objects)
+Each context is composed of the adapter (input and output port implementation), application (application services and port interfaces) and domain (domain objects) layer.

 ```
 context